 2018– Research Fellow, University of Sydney

-I am a postdoctoral fellow in the Department of History at the University of Sydney, working on histories of planetary health, depth psychology, and human ecology.
+I am a postdoctoral fellow in the School of Humanities and the Sydney Environment Institute at the University of Sydney, working on histories of planetary health, depth psychology, and human ecology.

 2018– Conjoint fellow, University of Newcastle